 This includes preparing for and attending classes, reading books, writing papers, studying for tests and exams etc. In ECTS, 60 credits represent the workload of a year of study.
+In ECTS, 30 credits represents the workload of 1 semester of study.
 The ECTS is a European-wide used system, used by most universities within the European Union.
 ECTS credits express a relative value.
 For countries that provide a different credit system, information on that system will be provided as necessary.